run-ai/docs/docs/Administrator/integration/kubeflow.md

 ## Install Run:AI Cluster

-When installation Run:AI, [customize the cluster installation](../../Cluster-Setup/customize-cluster-install) as follows:
+When installing Run:AI, [customize the cluster installation](../../Cluster-Setup/customize-cluster-install) as follows:

 * Set `mpi` to `false` as it conflicts with KubeFlow.
 * Set `createNamespaces` to `false`, as KubeFlow uses its on namespace convention.